Speakerfile/slate/source/index.html.md

 }
 ```

-This endpoint retrieves link for social profiles for an expert.
+This endpoint retrieves all Social Links.

 ### HTTP Request